eclipse-jkube/jkube/MIGRATION-GUIDE.md

 ## For Project Using OpenShift
-For any project deploying their applications onto OpenShift, we need to replace [Fabric8 Maven Plugin](https://github.com/fabric8io/fabric8-maven-plugin) with Eclipse Jkube like this.
+For any project deploying their applications onto OpenShift, we need to replace [Fabric8 Maven Plugin](https://github.com/fabric8io/fabric8-maven-plugin) with Eclipse JKube like this.
 Let's say in case of zero-configuration, we just need to replace `groupId` and `artifactId` like this:

 ### FMP zero configuration mode:
 ```